From continuum mechanics to SPH particle systems and back: Systematic derivation and convergence: Completeness

 for sufficiently large $n$.
 Here we use \eqref{eqn:WNn<eps/2} to estimate the first term on the right-hand side.
 Due to the fact that $\mu(t)$ is defined as the pointwise limit of $\mu_n(t)$, the second term can be made arbitrarily small by increasing $n$.
 We conclude from \eqref{eqn: Wass mu_m mu small} that $\mathcal{W}(\mu_m(t),\mu(t))<\eps$ for all $m\geqslant N$.
 Due to \eqref{eqn:supWmn<eps/2}, this estimate holds with the same $\eps$ and $N$ for all $t\in[0,T]$, whence

-for all $m\geqslant N$, which proves the convergence of $(\mu_m)$ to $\mu$.\\ The limit $\mu:[0,T]\to\P(B(R))$ is continuous since it is the uniform limit of continuous mappings (cf.~\cite{Kosmala} Thm.~8.3.1 for a proof for real-valued functions that can be extended trivially to our situation), hence $(\mu_n)$ converges in $C([0,T];\P(B(R)))$. \end{proof}

-\begin{lemma}[cf.~\cite{Kreyszig} Theorem 1.4-7] If $Y$ is a closed subset of a complete metric space $(X,\mathfrak{d})$, then $Y$ is complete. \end{lemma} \begin{proof} Let $(\xi_n)\subset Y$ be a Cauchy sequence.
+for all $m\geqslant N$, which proves the convergence of $(\mu_m)$ to $\mu$.\\ The limit $\mu:[0,T]\to\P(B(R))$ is continuous since it is the uniform limit of continuous mappings (cf.~\cite{Kosmala} Thm.~8.3.1 for a proof for real-valued functions that can be extended trivially to our situation), hence $(\mu_n)$ converges in $C([0,T];\P(B(R)))$. \end{proof} \begin{lemma}[cf.~\cite{Kreyszig} Theorem 1.4-7] If $Y$ is a closed subset of a complete metric space $(X,\mathfrak{d})$, then $Y$ is complete. \end{lemma} \begin{proof} Let $(\xi_n)\subset Y$ be a Cauchy sequence.
 Since $Y\subset X$ and $X$ is complete, there is a $\xi\in X$ such that

 Because $(\xi_n)$ is a sequence in $Y$ and $Y$ is closed, $\xi$ must be an element of $Y$.
-Thus, $Y$ is complete. \end{proof}
+Thus, $Y$ is complete. \end{proof} \begin{theorem} Define for each $R>0$